Shane Peterson

 Shane Aaron Peterson (born February 11, 1988) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Oakland Athletics, Milwaukee Brewers, and Tampa Bay Rays.

 Career

 Amateur

 Peterson attended California State University, Long Beach, and in 2007 he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League where he was named a league all-star.
-He was selected by the St. Louis Cardinals in the 2nd round of the 2008 MLB Draft.